lukka/run-vcpkg/README.md

  ┌─────────────────────────┐ │
  │ Launch `vcpkg install`  │ │   Inputs:
  │ where vcpkg.json has    │ │   - `runVcpkgFormatString`
- │ been located            │ │   Environment variables:
+ │ been located.           │ │   Environment variables:
  └────────────┬────────────┘ │   - `VCPKG_DEFAULT_TRIPLET` is used.
 If not yet
               │              │     set, it is set to the current platform.
               │              │   - `VCPKG_INSTALLED_DIR` is used as value for